 Use Trace saved evidence from analyzed endpoints to create Tanium Detect indicators of compromise (IOC) intel documents to scan endpoints across the network.
 The event recorder monitors for Detect signals and notifies Detect if any events match the signal.
 Missing a single infected system, backdoor command-and-control address, or compromised set of user credentials can potentially allow an attacker to easily regain access and nullify the entire remediation effort.

 Use Trace findings to create process and network rule policies for Windows endpoints in Tanium Protect to prevent future incidents across the network.
 Failing to identify and address more fundamental vulnerabilities exploited during an incident leaves the organization with no net improvement to their security posture.

 Use any of the Trace saved questions in Tanium Trends boards and panels to provide graphical representation of Trace data overall.
 Trends can pivot from the overall view to Tanium Interact for specific responses by endpoint.

-To obtain a license for these and other Tanium products, see your Tanium Technical Account Manager (TAM).
+To obtain a license for these and other Tanium products, contact your Tanium Technical Account Manager (TAM).